 Noticing more wrinkles coming on faster than normal?
 This could be happening because excess sugar actually damages the elasticity of your skin!
 As research shows, it can also cause an imbalance in your hormones and cause you to break out with acne on your jawline.
 Because sugar is so inflammatory, it can also cause inflammatory skin flare-ups such as eczema.
 (2)

 Cayenne pepper can actually help with skin problems by boosting vitamins A and E, and can even be used topically for chronic conditions like psoriasis.

 You feel “in a fog” or low energy a lot

 Sugar triggers a response from the pancreas to produce insulin in order to keep the body’s blood sugar levels in balance.
 (3)

 The more sugar we consume, the harder the body has to work to maintain that balance.
-When we overload it, we first experience a sugar rush or burst of energy and then a dip below normal.
+When we overload it, we feel tired and less alert.
 (4)